Want to get ahead? Need to catch up? Take a Summer Class online!Register Today

 American College Health Association (ACHA) guidelines have informed our decision not to allow visitors in residence halls this fall.
 This includes fellow students and other members of the Curry community not housed in the residence hall, as well as external visitors who are not members of the campus community.
 Students may meet in public spaces on campus, including the Student Center and the Learning Commons.

-Students will be able to complete work study and other employment on campus this Fall.
+Students will be able to complete work study and other employment on campus this Spring.
 The College has equipped open office spaces with plexiglass, signage for social distancing and hand-washing, and receptacles on each floor contain hand sanitizer, disinfectant solution, masks and gloves.
 The College will also provide students with masks.
 Student employees will be expected to wear masks when they are in areas working with others, when they are traveling to and from a private, enclosed office, when they are moving around in common areas, in bathrooms, or otherwise away from their work space.

-In order to ensure social distancing in the Student Center, we will be reducing the seating capacity and providing wayfinding signage to direct the flow of traffic in this high-use building, as well as extending the building’s open hours.
+In order to ensure social distancing in the Student Center, seating capacity has been reduced and wayfinding signage is present to direct the flow of traffic in this high-use building, as well as extending the building’s open hours.

-The Curry College Dining Team has been hard at work over the past months adapting dining procedures and locations to ensure your health and safety when you return to campus.
+The Curry College Dining Team has worked hard to adapt dining procedures and locations to ensure your health and safety on campus.

-Life at Curry, and everywhere, will be different this fall; but we are committed to ensuring that your experience on campus will be both safe and enjoyable, as you reconnect with classmates, faculty members, mentors, and friends.
+Life at Curry, and everywhere, will continue to be different this spring; but we are committed to ensuring that your experience on campus will be both safe and enjoyable, as you reconnect with classmates, faculty members, mentors, and friends.
 Throughout the semester, we will be offering both virtual and small, appropriately socially-distanced, in-person events and happenings, including:

-Further information about events, as well as other campus involvement and engagement initiatives (virtual and face to face) will be forthcoming.
-Please visit the Events section for more information about annual campus events including Convocation and Welcome Week.
+Further information about events, as well as other campus involvement and engagement initiatives (virtual and face-to-face) are updated regularly.
+Please visit the Events section or our Presence portal for more information about annual campus events including Fight the Frost and other Spring events.